106FaceEater106/NathansLevelBot/README.md

 ## Starting

 Once all settings out of the installation-part are done, you dont have to edit them anymore if you wont move your icon on the desktop anymore.
-If you do it, just fit the correct value inside the koordinates.
+If you do it, just fit the correct values of the positions inside the StartGame.json or RestartGame.json.

 ## Contributions